The Leftover Woman by Jean Kwok (HarperCollins)

 The Prince notices something odd about some of the other passengers and decides to see how he can manipulate them as well.

 Although I enjoyed the Hollywood adaption of the movie, I found the book to have more substance.
 The movie was one action scene after another, including heavy doses of humor.
 The book is not only full of action but it’s a psychological thriller as well.
-Isaka has created one of the most evil characters with Satoshi Oji, the Prince.
-A very intelligent young boy who is also a total psychopath.
+Isaka has created one of the most evil characters with Satoshi Oji, the Prince, a very intelligent young boy who is also a total psychopath.

 The book goes into more detail about how Kimura gets acquainted with the Prince and the events that lead to him boarding the train at Tokyo Station with the intent to kill.
 What really lures in the reader though is trying to decide who is going to survive.
 The other mystery is why are they all on the same train?
 Will anybody be left alive by the time the train pulls into Morioka?
 And who killed Minegishi’s son?
 You will just have to read the book to find out. ~Ernie Hoyt